-Silver Poverty Bush- eremophila pterocarpa
+Silver Poverty Bush - Eremophila pterocarpa

 Shrub or tree that can get up to 4m tall.
-Flowers are redpink-orange-yellow and flower from June to September.
-Tolerates a range of soils from Red sandy clay, clay, limestone.
+Flowers are red-pinkorange-yellow and flower from June to September.
+Tolerates a range of soils from red sandy clay, clay, limestone.
 Clay depressions, salt or alkaline flats, salty patches.

-Tar Bush- eremophila glabra
+Tar Bush - Eremophila glabra

-This is a striking Emu Bush that develops into a dense ground cover that will cover an area of at least a square metre.
+This is a striking Emu Bush that develops into a dense ground cover that will cover an area of at least a square meter.
 The leaves are soft and silver-grey.
 Tubular flowers are yellow and rich in nectar.
 Spring and summer are the main flowering periods but flowers will appear at other times.
 Spent flowers carpet the ground around plants.
-Eremophila Kalbarri Carpet is one of our favourite Emu Bushes.
+Eremophila Kalbarri Carpet is one of our favorite Emu Bushes.
 It has proved to be extremely drought and frost hardy.

-Royal Mulla Mulla-ptilotus rotundifolius
+Royal Mulla - Ptilotus rotundifolius

 A Shrub which grows from 0.4-2 m high.
-Flowers are pinkpurple and can be up to 20cm long.
+Flowers are pink-purple and can be up to 20cm long.
 Flowers between Jul to Oct.
 And grows in its natural habitat in stony soils preferring rocky hills & rises.
-Recently appointed as the floral emblem of the Pilbara
+Recently appointed as the floral emblem of the Pilbara.

-West Pilbara Grevillea-grevillea pyramidalis
+West Pilbara Grevillea - Grevillea pyramidalis